teddy-spec/iluminati-boys/README.md

 Reusing existing models will train much faster than starting from nothing.
 If there is not enough training data, start with someone who looks similar, then switch the data.

-# Help I need support!
-## Discord Server
-Your best bet is to join the [FaceSwap Discord server](https://discord.gg/FC54sYg) where there are plenty of users willing to help.
-Please note that, like this repo, this is a SFW Server!

-## FaceSwap Forum
-Alternatively, you can post questions in the [FaceSwap Forum](https://faceswap.dev/forum).
-Please do not post general support questions in this repo as they are liable to be deleted without response.

-# Donate
-The developers work tirelessly to improve and develop FaceSwap.
-Many hours have been put in to provide the software as it is today, but this is an extremely time-consuming process with no financial reward.
-If you enjoy using the software, please consider donating to the devs, so they can spend more time implementing improvements.

 ## For devs
  - Read this README entirely
  - Fork the repo